Zenidog8/Zenidog8/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Jose Rodolfo
 ====================================================================================================================================

-Software Development Engineer II
+Software Engineer
 --------------------------------

 I'm a software developer from Costa Rica.
 I'm passionate about technology and I love to learn new things.
-I'm currently working as a Software Development Engineer at Amazon AWS.
+I'm currently working as a Software Development Engineer II at Amazon.

 * 🌍  I'm based in Alajuela, Costa Rica.
 * ✉️  You can contact me at [rodolfojose1996@gmail.com](mailto:rodolfojose1996@gmail.com)